Finding the Inverse of an Exponential Function

 - Using the log rule,

-Solve the exponential equation for “y” to get the inverse.
-Finally, replace y by the inverse notation f -1(x) to write the final answer.
+STEP 5: Solve the exponential equation for “y” to get the inverse.
+Finally, replace y with the inverse notation f -1(x) to write the final answer.

 Rewrite y as f -1 (x)